creativetimofficial/vue-material-dashboard/docs/README.md

 # Short Description and Usage

-The Vue Material Dashboard with Vue.js is built on top of [Vue Material](https://vuematerial.io/), so you can safely use it on your existing or new Vue Material project.
-Vue Material Dashboard is a Vue ported version of the Original [Material Dashboard](https://www.creative-tim.com/product/material-dashboard).
+Vue Material Dashboard is a beautiful resource built over [Vue Material](https://vuematerial.io/) and [Vuejs](https://vuejs.org/v2/guide/).
+It will help you get started developing dashboards in no time.
+Vue Material Dashboard is the official Vuejs version of the Original [Material Dashboard](https://www.creative-tim.com/product/material-dashboard).
 Using the Dashboard is pretty simple but requires basic knowledge of Javascript, [Vue](https://vuejs.org/v2/guide/) and [Vue-Router](https://router.vuejs.org/en/).

 ## Getting Started
 - Install Nodejs from [Nodejs Official Page](https://nodejs.org/en/)